A Manifesto Against Male Isolation

 The “Cry Out” For Men

 So here is my “cry out” to all men to fight male isolation.
 You need deeper, more authentic friendships.
-Call them a band of brothers, your inner circle, a personal board of directors, or simply GodBuddies.
+Call them a band of brothers, your inner circle, a personal board of directors, or simply call them GodBuddies.
 Whatever works for you!
 The impact will ripple outward to families, communities, and society.

 A Manifesto Against Male Isolation